Marwolaeth/polychoric/README.md

 continuous variables.
-The function does, however, attempt to recognise potentially non-discrete variables, allowing for up to 10 levels, like in [World Values Survey](https://www.worldvaluessurvey.org/wvs.jsp) questionnaire items.
+The function does, however, attempt to recognise potentially non-discrete variables, allowing for up to 10 levels, like in [World Values Survey](https://www.worldvaluessurvey.org/wvs.jsp) (Gedeshi et al. 2021) questionnaire items.
 In comparison, the `polychoric()` function from the `psych` package allows up to 8 levels by default.

 It’s worth noting that variables with a high number of distinct values may cause estimation issues, so the `cor_polychoric()` function returns